 "I'm not sure I'm the proper outlet, Spock.
 I will be working for him."

 "I am aware of that.
 But you have, without question, grown into a strong personality, one who will not be subsumed by him.
 Moreover, you are in an almost independent role on the ship.
 You and McCoy are the only two who can relieve him without prior authorization."

 "Spock, aren't you putting the cart before the horse?
 We're just having fun."

-He nodded.
 "Of course, Doctor.
 However, if your equine should appear, then you will know how I view this."

 She chuckled.
 "He's the captain.
 He may not be my boss, but he can influence my boss."
 She thought about McCoy.
 "Well, he can try to influence my boss."

 "I doubt that he'd get very far.
 With either Doctor McCoy, or with your section head."

 "He is lonely."
 For a moment, Spock seemed to drop his barriers, and Chapel saw the naked concern on his face.
 "Very lonely."

 "And you think I'm the ideal fix?"
 She shook her head.
 "I could really do with two less yentas.
 But I appreciate your concern for him."
 She walked up to where Kirk stood.